mciantyre/python-config-rs/README.md

 # `python-config-rs` in Rust

-`python-config-rs` crate gives you the same insight as the `python-config` script bundled in your Python distribution.
+The `python-config-rs` crate gives you the same insight as the `python-config` script bundled with your Python distribution.
 The crate is intended for build scripts that need

 - the Python include directories
 - flags for building / linking Python
 - ABI flags used when building your Python installation
+- any Python information already provided by `python-config`

 ```rust
 use python_config::PythonConfig;